yige-hu/MemoryLeakAnalysis/README.md

   The leak pass.

-- * FunctionInfo.so:
+- * FunctionInfo.cpp:

-  A auxiliary and independent tool to print out some function i
+  An auxiliary and independent tool to print out some function i

+- * SamplePass.cpp:

+  An auxiliary and independent tool to show the usage of the Andersen's analysis.
+Provided by Jia (grievejia).

 Usage: